growthstage-ai/ai-engineer-task/be/README.md

 # FastAPI Backend Setup (with uv)

-This backend is a FastAPI application that exposes a simple "hello world" endpoint.
-It is designed to work with the Next.js frontend provided in the `chat/` directory.
+This backend is a FastAPI application that exposes a RAG endpoint, `/generate`.
+It is designed to work with the Next.js frontend provided in the `fe/` directory.

 ---